 Once a device has received marketing authorization from the FDA, there are additional steps the sponsor must take in preparing to make the device available for public use.
 This includes finalizing the “device master record” (DMR), which includes all the records relating to the procedures and specifications for a finished device.
 It is often recommended that a sponsor work on finalizing the DMR in parallel with the development cycle to make the process of bringing the device to market once authorized as seamless as possible.

-Additional steps the sponsor must take during the product launch phase include setting up a network for distributing the product to providers and the public, developing marketing materials, and registering with the FDA.
+Additional steps the sponsor undertakes several other steps during the product launch phase these include setting up coverage submissions, payor enrollments, a network for distributing the product to providers and the public, developing marketing materials, and registering with the FDA.

 Even after granting marketing authorization for a medical device, the sponsor continues to monitor how it performs once it is commercially available.
 Although pre-market clinical trials provide important information on a device’s safety and effectiveness, it is possible that new safety concerns will emerge once the device is widely used by people.
 FDA has several programs that allow manufacturers, health professionals, and consumers to report problems associated with approved medical devices to make sure that any safety issues are identified and can be addressed.
 This ongoing, post-marketing surveillance is critically important to ensuring patient safety.